WGLab/HTT-SNP-Phasing/README.md

 Allele-specific CRISPR/Cas9 editing of the expanded huntingtin (mHTT) can be achived by taking advantage of heterozygous SNPs that either eliminate or create PAM sequences.
 To identify all potential SNPs that may be used for allele-specific deletion of the mHTT, we sequenced the exon-1 surrounding region (chr4:3069608-3079972, GRCh38) of two HD cohorts with a total of 1056 individuals using long-read sequencing.

 Sometimes long-read sequencing is available and people only have SNP genotypes identified from SNP arrays or short-read sequencing.
 In this case, phased SNPs (haplotypes) released in this study can be used as a reference panel for statistical phasing.
-In this repository, we provide a tutorial for statistical phasing using the HD haplotypes released in this study.  **Please note that results from statistical phasing are based on probablities and we strongly recommend experimental validation for clinical applications.**
+In this repository, we provide a tutorial for statistical phasing using the HD haplotypes released in this study.  **Please note that results from statistical phasing are based on probabilities and we strongly recommend experimental validation for downstream clinical applications.**

 ## Quick Start